-There has been lots of chatter on the Internet about the link between dry shampoo and hair loss with many women reporting that it has been contributing to hair fall.
-As dry shampoo advocates, the news has been shocking so we decided to take it upon ourselves to dig a little deeper.
+There has been a lot of chatter on the Internet about the link between dry shampoo and hair loss, with many women reporting that this popular product has been contributing to hair fall.
+As dry shampoo advocates, the news has been shocking, so we decided to take it upon ourselves to dig a little deeper.

-Myth Debunked: Does Using Dry Shampoo Cause Hair Loss?
+A Myth Debunked: Does Using Dry Shampoo Cause Hair Loss?

-All Things Hair: What is the correct way to use dry shampoo?
+What is the correct way to use dry shampoo?

-Leon Van Gorkom: It needs to be sprayed on hair targeting the oily roots and all over hair (recommended 8-10 inches away from hair, shake can before use).
-Work through with finger and/or brush or it can be blown out with hair dryer.
+Leon Van Gorkom: Spray dry shampoo on hair targeting the oily roots and all over hair.
+Hold the can 8-10 inches away from your hair, then spray.
+Make sure to shake the can before use.
+Work the product through with fingers and/or a brush or it can be blown out with a hairdryer.

 Leon Van Gorkom: Too much dry shampoo may result in visible residue.
-Dry shampoo does not clean as a real shampoo in the shower so if you use it too often, eventually hair may not look clean.
-It is recommended for second day hair—not as a replacement of shampoo.
+Dry shampoo does not clean as a real shampoo in the shower, so if you use it too often, eventually, hair may not look clean.
+It is recommended for second-day hair—not as a replacement of shampoo.

-All Things Hair: If someone who uses dry shampoo is experiencing hair loss, what could be the actual cause of hair fall?
+If someone who uses dry shampoo is experiencing hair loss, what could be the actual cause of hair fall?

-All Things Hair: Are there any common allergic reactions caused by dry shampoo?
+Are there any common allergic reactions caused by dry shampoo?

-Leon Van Gorkom: If any, it could be from the fragrance.
+If any, it could be from the fragrance.

-We’re relieved to know that our burning “does dry shampoo cause hair loss?” question has been answered.
+We’re relieved to know that our burning “does dry shampoo cause hair loss?” concerns have been answered.
 Remember, dry shampoo is great for refreshing your hair, but it actually doesn’t completely take the place of your shampoo.
 When it’s time for a wash, skip the dry shampoo and get to rinsing and lathering!
 For more dry shampoo tips, check out how to use it for virtually any situation.